chsasank/ARM7/README.md

 ====
 Implemetation of pipelined ARM7TDMI processor in Verilog.

+See docs folder for datasheets and design documents of this processor.
+I have used 6-stage pipleline instead suggested 3-stage pipeline.

+A not-so-descriptive but useful report containing some design details is availble in 'Report' folder

-DeepPipeline.v is the main module.
+DeepPipeline.v is the top module.
 It contains the controller and pipeline.

 I tried to make the project as modular as possible.
 Still, pretty complex.

 Modules
 ------